tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ## Explore Kibana

-Once Kibana is up and running hit `http://localhost:5601/` in browser and go to:
+Once Kibana is up and running, open `http://localhost:5601/` in a browser and go to:

 * `Management` -> `Kibana` ->  `Index Patterns` and create an index pattern as per the requirement.
 * `Discover` -> `Select the index pattern created` and explore